claranet/terraform-datadog-integrations/alerting/pagerduty/README.md

 ## Requirements

+**WARNING:** The Pagerduty integration has to first be manually enabled in [the Datadog web console](https://myaccount.datadoghq.com/account/settings#integrations/pagerduty)

 You need to configure your Pagerduty services into a map like:
 Values could be set from your `terraform.tfvars`.